carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ## Inputs

-Processes are isolated from each other but can communicate by sending values and files via Nextflow channels into input and output blocks.
+Processes are isolated from each other but can communicate by sending values and files via Nextflow channels into `input` and `output` blocks.

+The `input` block defines which channels the process is expecting to receive input from.
-The input block determine the dependency and the number of time a process executes.
+The number of elements in input channels determine the process dependencies and the number of time a process executes.

 ![Process Flow](../fig/channel-process.png)

-The `input` block defines which channels the process is expecting to receive input from.
  You can only define one input block at a time and it must contain one or more inputs declarations.

 The input block follows the syntax shown below: